Dimensions

 water bodies such as on-farm reservoirs.
 Assumes only the height

-(i.e., depth), side slope, and surface length of the water body are known.
+(i.e., depth), side slope, surface length, and surface width of the water

 Attributes: